wizzat/distribution/README.md

    2012-08-03 22|18726 (1.32%) ++++++++++++
 ```

-The purpose of the tokenizing/matching is so that you don't have to learn other tools like
-sed or awk that do similar things.
-But then sometimes, it's just way less verbose to use the
-tool to do it.
+Even if you know sed/awk/grep, the built-in tokenizing/matching can be less
+verbose.
 Say you want to look at all the URLs in your Apache logs.
-People will be doing
+People will
-GET /a/b/c /a/c/f q/r/s q/n/p so really A and Q are the most common.
-But you can just tokenize
+be doing GET /a/b/c /a/c/f q/r/s q/n/p.
+A and Q are the most common, so you can
+tokenize on / and the latter parts of the URL will be buried, statistically.

-on / and call it a day.
-In this case, though, you'll note one file common to all URLs tends
+In this case one file common to all URLs shows up: robots.txt.
+So by tokenizing
-to show up, robots.txt, so you probably should preprocess the input.
+and matching using the script, you can find unexpected common portions of the
+URL that don't show up in the prefix.

 ```
 $ zcat access.log*gz \